runtimeverification/k/k-distribution/k-tutorial/1_basic/15_configurations/README.md

 Note that we did not explicitly specify the `$PGM` configuration variable when we invoked `krun` on a file.
-This is because `krun` handles the `$PGM` variable specially, and allows you to pass the term for that variable in the contents of a file passed as a positional argument to `krun`.
+This is because `krun` handles the `$PGM` variable specially, and allows you to pass the term for that variable via a file passed as a positional argument to `krun`.
 We did, however, specify the `PGM` name explicitly when we called `krun` with the `-cPGM` command line argument in [Lesson 1.2](../02_basics/README.md).
 This is the other, explicit, way of specifying an input to krun.

 This explains the most basic use of configuration declarations in K. We can, however, declare multiple cells and multiple configuration variables.
 We can